 - Working Groups shall be chaired by a Coordinator, who shall be jointly appointed by the Chair and Vice-Chair/Chair-Elect of TRAIL in consultation with the Steering Committee.
 Working Group Coordinators shall normally serve a term of two years; reappointment is permitted.
 In the case of newly formed Working Groups, the Coordinator shall serve until the second TRAIL Annual Meeting after the appointment was made.
 In all other cases, appointments begin immediately following the TRAIL Annual Meeting.
 The Chair of TRAIL shall stagger the appointments of the Working Group Coordinators to ensure a measure of continuity with the Steering Committee each year.

-- Working Groups shall be comprised of participants from Member organizations who elect to take part in the activities of that Group.
+- Working Groups shall be comprised of participants from Institutional Members and Personal Members who elect to take part in the activities of that Group.

 - A Working Group can be established, dissolved or suspended by a majority vote of all Steering Committee members.

 - Working Group Coordinators serve on the TRAIL Steering Committee and are expected to participate in the TRAIL Steering Committee’s meetings, as well as the TRAIL Annual Meeting each spring.

 - Task Forces: The Chair, in consultation with the Steering Committee, shall appoint necessary Task Forces to accomplish projects of limited duration.